Sabrina Karabaeva, Screenwriter and Animator

 Masha Sedyaeva, Animation Director

 The characters’ speech aside, there is a description of the action in the frame that appears in Sabrina’s script.
 I made draft shots in an attempt to visualize the result.
-Then we arrange a table read, I showed the shots to Sabrina and find out if my visualization was correct.
+Then we arrange a table read, where I showed the shots to Sabrina and found out if my visualization was correct.

-Stage 3 – The creation of characters and setting.
+Stage 3 – The creation of characters and setting

 When the storyboard is ready, we start creating the characters and setting.
 The process is as follows: our production designer, Natasha Shitzalova, draws the objects of the future movie on scale 1:1 and paints them.
 It is necessary to do that in order for the artists to have detailed illustrations of any props or characters.
 Let’s take, for instance, Mahmud.
-He is a snake charmer, works in the circus.
+He is a snake charmer who works in the circus.
 He is one of the secondary characters of today’s episode.
 The scene with his participation is the most epic: the snake gets out of hand and does something unexpected.

 Masha Sedyaeva, Animation Director

 Initially, the idea of the scene in the circus appeared.
 We had to invent some ridiculous and absurd way of traumatizing some animal.
 As soon as we made our choice in “favor” of the constrictor, choking on the entire zoo, the snake charmer – being in charge of the performance – came to mind.
-Mahmud ibn Rashid is a kind of the collective character of the snake charmers that I saw on the photos made at the end of the nineteenth and the beginning of the twentieth century.
-Additionally, he was introduced to make a contrast with the previous character; a blue-eyed, youthful-looking magician.
+Mahmud ibn Rashid is kind of the collective character of the snake charmers that I saw on the photos made at the end of the nineteenth and beginning of the twentieth century.
+Additionally, he was introduced to create a contrast to the previous character; a blue-eyed, youthful-looking magician.

 The snake charmer took off without hesitation.
 When we need to make characters very quickly, we use cardboard.
 If the figures in the frame are needed to be three-dimensional, plasticine is used.
 Initially, the corrugated cardboard was used.
 The toothpicks controlling puppets were easily placed in folds.
 It could have been painted in any preferable way, and the flat image could have been used as a special stylistic effect.
 It is seemingly quite primitive, but poetical at the same time.
 Later on, the flat figures began to seem trite.
 Something that was considered the style, turned into the poverty of the frame.
 The dimensions were needed by the cameraperson, Masha.
 Flat, one-dimensional characters are tiresome to film.

-Stage 4 – The Filming.
+Stage 4 – The Filming

 Filming was done at the same time with the production of the set.
 When everything was ready for the scene, it was filmed by half of the crew, with another half continuing to create the props for the following scenes.

-Stage 5 – Editing and Mixing.
+Stage 5 – Editing and Mixing

 Masha Sedyaeva, Animation Director